Surface tension

 Reproduce the image of the droplet on a sheet of paper and project the image of a ruler to determine the enlargement of the lens.

-Measure the height of the droplet and the contact angle (take the average value of the two or four visible angles).
+Measure the height of the droplet and the contact angle (take the average value of the two angles).
 Assess the uncertainties on the height and angle.

 Du Noüy ring method (30')